 Freehand Painting Option

-Night Sky Murals – (I’ll sell you the same paint that I use)
+Night Sky Stencils store – (I’ll sell you the same paint that I use)

 One tip: Go online to find some constellations that you recognize and print them off.
 Don’t worry about trying to paint a night sky that is specific for a certain date in time… nobody will care and nobody will recognize the majority of the constellations.
 So, pick out 4-6 constellations that you want in your mural and paint those.